mxd1288/sctld_jamboree/tagseq/README.md

 ### General RNA-seq analysis Overview

 TAG-seq employs a very similar pipeline to traditional RNA-seq with a few tweaks due to how library prep is performed (see Fig below from Conesa *et al* (2016)).
-The paper by Conesa *et al* (2016) is still a very good overview for best practices in regards to TAG-seq analysis.
+The paper by Conesa *et al* (2016) is still a very good overview for best practices in regards to TAG-seq analysis (https://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-0881-8)

 ![alt text here](./example_figures/RNAseq_overview.png)